 Open Door is still here for you

-Open Door is now offering face-to-face appointments at our services in Crouch End, Tottenham as well as in our secondary schools service.
+From January 2021, we hope to continue offering some face-to-face appointments at our services in Crouch End and Tottenham.
 We are continuing to offer sessions by phone and video for those who would prefer to do so or when there are not sufficient face-to-face slots available.

 What to expect